mvukov/rules_ros2/README.md

 > care about this.
 If the deps are not correctly set, you'll only see failures
 > during compilation of the generated code.

-## Known issues

-- Plugin registration doesn't work automatically at the moment when the code is compiled with clang.
-Keep an eye on https://github.com/mvukov/rules_ros2/issues/78.

 ## Alternatives

 For alternative approaches, see: